ciferox/adone/README.md

 ## What about ADONE codebase and third-party code?

-One of the primary goal of **ADONE** is self-sufficiency and full support of JavaScript `async/await` feature.
-We want **ADONE** to be the most complete codebase, using which you can develop absolutely any projects We abandoned third-party dependencies and the use of npm-ecosystem for the following reasons:
+One of the primary goal of **ADONE** is self-sufficiency and full support of JavaScript `async/await` and other ES-features.
+We want **ADONE** to be the most complete and strongest codebase, using which you can develop absolutely any projects.
+We abandoned third-party dependencies and the use of npm-ecosystem for the following reasons:
 - Lack of a common coding standard in different modules.
 - Most of the code is written using old JavaScript features.
 - Many projects are not supported by the authors properly and in accordance with the requirements that we constantly improve.